tw-in-js/twind/README.md

   - darkMode can be selector string `{ darkMode: '.dark-mode &' }` or `{ darkMode: 'html[data-theme="dark"] &` }`

-  - rules and shortcuts based on ideas from [UnoCSS](https://github.com/antfu/unocss)
+  - rules based on ideas from [UnoCSS](https://github.com/antfu/unocss)

     ```js
     // defineConfig is optional but helps with type inference